-The typical capture range of the LTC3787's PLL is from approximately 55kHz to 1MHz, and is guaranteed to lock to an external clock source whose frequency is between 75kHz and 850kHz.
+The typical capture range of the LTC3784's PLL is from approximately 55kHz to 1MHz, and is guaranteed to lock to an external clock source whose frequency is between 75kHz and 850kHz.

 The typical input clock thresholds on the PLLIN/MODE pin are 1.6V (rising) and 1.2V (falling).
+The recommended maximum amplitude for low level and minimum amplitude for high level of external clock are 0V and 2.5V, respectively.